 Key terms:

-Score Line: A line created in the material to make it easier to fold.
+Score Line: This line created in the material makes it easier to fold.
 In CAD software, score lines are typically represented differently from cut lines.

-Cut Line: The line along which the vinyl cutter will cut the material.
+Cut Line: This is the line along which the vinyl cutter will cut the material.
 It defines the edges of the design.

-Path Editing: A function in CAD software that allows users to manipulate the paths or outlines of shapes and designs.
+Path Editing: A function in CAD software, this allows users to manipulate the paths or outlines of shapes and designs.

 Demonstrate the basic functions of the chosen CAD software.
 Focus on essential tools like shapes, text, and path editing, as well as adding score and cut lines.
 Create a simple pop-up card design in real-time, explaining each step clearly.
 Encourage students to ask questions and interact during the demonstration.